-Heggarty’s story was based on the life and times of Katherine Heggarty, a female pirate who took the passage from Ireland to the new world, to begin life anew in New Zealand, only to find she was destined to become the ship’s whore when her brother died on board.
+Heggarty’s story was based on the life and times of Katherine Heggarty, a female pirate who took the passage from Ireland to the new world, to begin life anew in New Zealand, only to find she was at risk of becoming the ship’s whore when her twin brother died on board.
 Katherine stole her brother’s identity and concealed herself amongst the men until she reached the shore.
 Julie sourced Heggarty’s story in Te Papa and Pettone Settlers Museums in New Zealand.

 Shelley was 15, pregnant and tied to a Liverpool gang running drugs out of Canning dock.
-When things turned nasty on the docks, she was desperate to get out of the gang to save the life of her unborn child.
+When things turned nasty on the docks, she was desperate to get out of the gang and save the life of her unborn child.
 Shelley’s struggle is based on that of a local young woman’s testimony, who worked hard to steer free of the gang culture that nearly consumed her and put her unborn child at risk.

 “Through beautiful acting and direction… it makes connections between the many hideous forms of slavery which blight the hopes and dreams of society, past and present.”
 Julie Bindel, The Guardian

 An extraordinary team of creatives brought the work to life directed at R and D stage by Karena Johnson and then when we went to full production, we sailed with Paulette Randall at the helm.
-We worked with a unique set designed by Chris de Wilde with Margo Cargill in mind, a blind actor playing a lead role in the play.
-Strong narratives with a bold visual aesthetic are key features of Vital Xposure’s work and very often the visual elements are created by Caglar Kimyoncu with lighting design by Crin Claxton.
+We worked with a unique set designed by Chris de Wilde with the brilliant Margo Cargill in mind, a blind actor playing a lead role in the play.
+Strong narratives with a bold visual aesthetic are key features of Vital Xposure’s work with the visual elements often created by Caglar Kimyoncu, Artistic Director at filmpro, with lighting design by Crin Claxton.

 Early in 2009 our Director Karena Johnson was offered the Artistic Directorship at The Broadway in Barking, at this stage we were fortunate enough to attract Paulette Randall who took over at the helm and the show was back on the road with a vengeance.The production returned to Treasure House Theatre and Bird Theatre in Liverpool, receiving four star reviews on its’ next outing in 2009-10.